 Neither absolute URLs nor relative URLs are good enough to use exclusively on their own.
 Use the right one for the right situation.
 To point to external content or to reference things from inside a site-wide template or server-side included page, I use absolute URLs.
 For everything else, I use relative URLs.

-If you have questions, need some assistance on this topic, or just want to chat - please drop by our friendly forums and post your question.
+If you have questions, need some assistance on this topic, or just want to chat - post in the comments below or drop by our friendly forums (where you have a lot more formatting options) and post your question.
 There are a lot of knowledgeable and witty people who would be happy to help you out.
 Plus, we have a large collection of smileys you can use

 Did you enjoy reading this and found it useful?
 If so, please share it with your friends: